fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v1.6.1/Get-AzureManagedCache.md

 PS C:\>Get-AzureManagedCache
 ```

-This command gets all azure_2 Caches in your account.
+This command gets all Azure Caches in your account.

 ### Example 2: Get an Azure Cache by name
 ```
 PS C:\>Get-AzureManagedCache -Name "ContosoCache"
 ```

-This command gets the azure_2 Cache named ContosoCache.
+This command gets the Azure Cache named ContosoCache.

 ## PARAMETERS

 ### -Name
-Specifies the azure_2 cache.
+Specifies the Azure cache.
-You need to supply the name of an azure_2 Cache.
+You need to supply the name of an Azure Cache.
 This parameter is case-sensitive.
 This parameter is optional.
-By default, **Get-AzureManagedCache** gets all azure_2 caches in the account.
+By default, **Get-AzureManagedCache** gets all Azure caches in the account.

 ```yaml
 Type: String